If you are an employer who intends to:

 Some limited exceptions apply which may allow an employer to change terms and conditions of employment of a foreign worker under specific circumstances but these are very narrowly interpreted.
 For more information on this please contact Labour Standards.

 If you need to lay off a foreign worker, you should contact Labour Standards to discuss what steps should be taken to inform and support the worker.
-Also, you must notify Service Canada and Citizenship and Immigration Canada of the lay-off.
+Also, you must notify Service Canada and Immigration, Refugees and Citizenship Canada (IRCC) of the lay-off.

 You are responsible for paying any benefits promised to the worker during the recruitment process such as transportation costs to and from Nova Scotia.
-If there is no job for the foreign worker, you must notify Labour Standards, Service Canada and Citizenship and Immigration Canada of this.
+If there is no job for the foreign worker, you must notify Labour Standards, Service Canada and Immigration, Refugees and Citizenship Canada (IRCC) of this.

 You must keep complete and accurate records of the following for at least three (3) years: